chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 }
 ```

 + Set up your navigation items!
 Add a `UIButton` or a `UILabel` to a container `UIView`.
-Use this container view to create a UIBarButtonItem (shown below) or set this container view as your controller's navigationItem titleView.
+Use this container view to create a UIBarButtonItem (demonstrated below) or set this container view as your controller's navigationItem titleView.
-+ Add all navbar buttons/labels (not their container views) to `self.targetNavBarItems`.
-GNZNavBarToolkit will only make changes to the UINavigationBar and items in this array.
-The containers are used as context for navigation item customization.
++ Add all navigation item buttons/labels to `self.targetNavBarItems` (buttons and labels only, not their container views).
+GNZNavBarToolkit will only make changes to the UINavigationBar itself and items in this array.
+The container views are used only as context for navigation item customization.
 Examples:

 ```objective-c
 -(UIButton *)setUpRightNavButton